pcbouman-eur/es_simulations/README.md

 Finally, the software performs elections after every given number of steps, collecting the statistics of the election's result and computing several indexes, to later save it and plot it.
 The key part of the program is the ability to define an arbitrary type of electoral system to be used and analyzed.
 Due to high flexibility and wide parametrization many real-world electoral systems can be simulated and studied.
-Using special scripts and new measures of the system's stability, like zealot- or media-susceptibility, can be computed.
+New measures of the system's stability, like zealot- or media-susceptibility, can be computed using special scripts.
 Fell free to use our code, and if you do so, we kindly ask to cite us:

 ```